apache/spark/docs/spark-connect-overview.md

 {% endhighlight %}

-You need to also download the following Spark Connect package file from [this folder](https://dlcdn.apache.org/spark/spark-3.4.0/) and save it on the computer where you will run your Spark server with Spark Connect:\
+You need to also download the following Spark Connect package file from [this folder](https://dlcdn.apache.org/spark/spark-3.4.0/), making sure to choose the same version as the Spark verion you downloded before, and save it on the computer where you will run your Spark server with Spark Connect:\
 `spark-connect_2.12-3.4.0.jar`